Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 The two types of functional ovarian cysts are discussed below,

 An egg develops in a sac in the ovaries, referred to as a follicle during the female reproductive cycle.

 Generally, this sack breaks down resulting in the release of egg but if it doesn’t then the fluid inside in the follicle can result in the formation of a follicular cyst.

 The sacs generally dissolve after producing an egg but if that doesn’t happen or if the follicle closes again then it can result in the production of extra fluid.
 This in turn results in the formation of the corpus luteum cyst.

 Dermoid cysts generally consist of fat, hair or other tissues because they develop from embryonic cells.
 There are very rare chances for these to cause cancer.

-Endometrioma cysts on the other hand result from production of tissues outside the ovaries where they might get attached your ovary and result in a growth.
+Endometrioma cysts on the other hand result from the production of tissues outside the ovaries where they might get attached to your ovary and result in growth.